sharedskies/pseudopotential/README.md

 ## Features and limitations

-[bp] Computes energies and eigenvalues for alkali-noble gas potentials [bp] Pseudopotential with spherical cutoff
+* Computes energies and eigenvalues for alkali-noble gas potentials
+* Pseudopotential with spherical cutoff
-[bp] Induced dipole outside depends on polarizability [bp] Gombas contact term depends on a perturber electron density parameter [bp] Fermi contact inside depends on scattering length [bp] Core-core interaction model is the same for all states and is not included
+* Induced dipole outside depends on polarizability
+* Gombas contact term depends on a perturber electron density parameter
+* Fermi contact inside depends on scattering length
+* Core-core interaction model is the same for all states and is not included

 ## Source